mentorchains/FS-Pathway_RemoteTheme/README.md

-# This is the Remote Theme for FS Pathway which will act as a submodule in the main repo.
+# This is the my first Remote Theme creation/modification to learn discourse themes.